 Why even bother with high-side transistors?

 For both BJT and MOSFET transistors, their P-Type generally have more resistance (or lower current capability) than their N-type counterparts.
 For that reason, some might conclude you should always use an N-type in a low-side configuration.

-However, step back and think for a second what the two different circuit types are doing.
+However, step back and think about what the two different circuit types are doing.
 The low-side switch is switching ground while the high-side switch is connecting the voltage supply.
-Generally in a circuit, you want to keep the ground connected and switch the power.
+Generally, you want to keep the ground connected in a circuit and switch the power.
 One reason is that even when the transistor is fully turned on, there is still a small voltage drop across it.
 That voltage drop means the ground is not 0 volts for that device.
-For something simple like an LED, it does not matter which you switch.
+It does not matter which you switch for something simple like an LED.
 However, an active device like a Microcontroller needs its ground to be ground!
 So when you have a load that requires ground, you NEED to use a high-side switch.

-As a quick rule of thumb, if you are turning a device on and off, a low-side switch is a simple solution.
-However, if you are delivering power to an entire circuit or a voltage sensitive device, then you want to use a high-side switch.
+As a quick rule of thumb, a low-side switch is a simple solution if you turn a device on and off.
+However, if you are delivering power to an entire circuit or a voltage-sensitive device, then you want to use a high-side switch.

-By the way, there are off-the-shelf components called a “load switch.”
-These are ICs that have a P-Channel MOSFET as the switching transistor with a built-in driver for that P-Channel.
-There is no external driver needed for this type of components.
+By the way, there are off-the-shelf components called “load switches.”
+These ICs have a P-Channel MOSFET as the switching transistor with a built-in driver for that P-Channel.
+There is no external driver needed for this type of component.

 Transistor Basics Links (for Reference)

 - The Learning Circuit, How Transistors Work.
-Karen explains from the ground-up how bipolar junction transistors (BJTs) operate.
-There are many transistor physics explanations on the web, but Karen’s is the clearest one I have come across.
+Karen explains from the ground up how bipolar junction transistors (BJTs) operate.
+There are many transistor physics explanations on the web, but Karen’s is the clearest one I have encountered.